 However, there are significant technical hurdles to overcome before DEMO can be built and electricity generated from fusion can be commercialised.
 In particular, a fusion power plant capable of supplying electricity reliably and economically is far beyond the scale of existing experimental machines, including ITER.
-Furthermore, there is a shortage of suitable facilities for testing components in simulated fusion conditions.
-To design a demonstration plant such as DEMO, we must extrapolate from current physics and engineering knowledge into areas where we cannot be confident that performance will be as we expect at the design stage.
+To design a demonstration plant such as DEMO, we must extrapolate from current physics and engineering knowledge into areas where we cannot be confident that performance be as we expect at the design stage.